Cheating & Values

 The man is lacking the vital key of sexual fulfillment and the woman might be feeling financially insecure.

 There’s a real possibility they’ll simply seek out or accidentally become involved in a situation where these values do get met.
 And the requirement to re-establishing a lost strong value element can be strong and intoxicating.

-From the other partners' point of view, the straying partner is evil and conniving.
-You could look at it as a person looking for an alternative solution of fulfilling a deep and powerful set of pre-existing values they cherish.
+From the other partners’ point of view, the straying partner is evil and conniving.
+You could look at it as a person looking for an alternative solution to fulfilling a deep and powerful set of pre-existing values they cherish.